-The Job schedule makes it effortless to create shifts or dispatch jobs for your team and to make sure they have all the information they need regarding their shifts.
-Here is an example of how to create a Job Schedule for a Retail store.
+The Job Scheduler makes it effortless to create shifts or dispatch jobs for your team and to make sure they have all the information they need for their shifts.
+Here is an example of how to create a schedule for a retail store.
 The principles that are shown below are an example and can be applied to any business.

 Before you create your schedule on the dashboard, it is highly recommended to:

 Map the positions/jobs you need per day for your store to function.
 In our example, we will use a cashier, shift manager, storage, and salesperson.

 Map the number of employees you need in each position daily.